 - British and Irish citizens do not require additional permissions to work in the UK;

 - If you are inviting a individual who has a UK visa, you will need to ensure that their visa allows them to under take the activity you wish them to undertake.
 Please obtain a copy of their visa and speak with HR before they undertake any work.

-If you are inviting an international visitor from outside the UK you should first establish with them what, if any, eligibility they have to be in the UK they may already have permission but it is essential that an assessment is made as to whether that permission covers the purpose of their visit.
+If you are inviting an international visitor from outside the UK you should first establish with them what, if any, eligibility they have to be in the UK.
+They may already have permission but it is essential that an assessment is made as to whether that permission covers the purpose of their visit.

 If they are not eligible to work then they will likely need a visa.
 Your invitation should formally document precisely what it is they are being invited to do.
 This will support them in their visa application, however it will not guarantee a successful visa application / successful entry to the UK.

 To determine the appropriate visa for the required visit, we would advise first reading the document below.
 The visitor visa route is broad with several subclasses.
 It is important that visitors identify the correct subcategory to cover their proposed activities as selecting an inappropriate subcategory may mean that they cannot fulful their planned visit.

 The UK Government also has an online tool to check whether a visa is needed to travel to the UK.
 Please note that some nationals may not require a visa for a visit of less than 6 months.
 They will however still need the correct permission should they be undertaking any work.
 Further detail of which nationalities this affects is below under visa and non-visa nationals.

-Visitors coming to the University from outside of the EEA will be required to gain entry to the UK under an immigration category appropriate for the agreed activity.
+Visitors coming to the University from outside of the Common Travel Area will be required to gain entry to the UK under an immigration category appropriate for the agreed activity.
 A visitor's ability to enter the UK will depend on their nationality and whether they are considered a visa or non-visa national.